 Quite simply, it was to make me a better version of myself.
 I took all the fear and all the pain and all those past hurts that I felt and turned them into motivation to climb to where I am today.
-If you had told me back then that I would be thirty-nine years old, a wife, a mother, a grandmother, a writer of novels, and a columnist for this publication, I would’ve laughed.
+If you had told me back then that I would be thirty-nine years old, a wife, a mother, a grandmother, a writer of novels, and a columnist for Books & Buzz Magazine, I would’ve laughed.

 Where you are today is all that matters; it is all you have.
 And it’s important to realize that despite everything you’ve been through or are now going through, you are truly amazing.
 Be proud of yourself and confident in your writing ability.
 You don’t have to be boastful.
 Instead, let your work do the talking.
 You can be quiet, but you can be fierce.

 In your journey, don’t let anyone—your friends, your family, your co-workers, or even your spouse—hold you back from accomplishing what you’ve set out to do.
 There are always going to be naysayers in every crowd.
 Don’t listen to them.

 “The proof is in the pudding,” I always tell my daughters.
 In other words, don’t just say you’re going to do something, actually do the work and get it done.
 Hone your craft by practicing every day.
 Write things that in the end will get deleted.
 Strive to be a better “you” today than you were yesterday.
 Writing is like a relationship: it takes commitment, trust, honesty, and time to build something strong.